gabrielraeder/back-end-projects/README.md

 <details>
   <summary> MySQL One for All

-   - Project develop to deepen my knowledge about MySQL
+   - Project developed to deepen my knowledge about MySQL

   </summary>
   <a href=https://github.com/gabrielraeder/back-end-projects/tree/main/mysql-one-for-all>🔗 mysql-one-for-all</a>